Posted: 02/03/2014 | February 3rd, 2014

 “Ladies and gentlemen, welcome to Bangkok’s Suvarnabhumi Airport!”

 These were words I hadn’t heard spoken in two years.
-And they were sorely missed.
+And they’d been sorely missed.
 After landing in Bangkok, I glided effortlessly through an airport where I’ve been countless times and made my way to the train into the city.
-It was a routine I followed without thinking and I easily made my way to my hotel (I used points to stay for free at the new W hotel.
-It’s one of the nicest W hotels I’ve ever stayed at but that’s a different story).
-After check-in, I dropped my bag and made my way to the nearby street market, ordering sorely missed pork noodle soup and Thai lemon tea.
-(Tip: if you are looking for a market in Thailand, find an office area.
+It was a routine I followed without thinking, and I easily made my way to my hotel (I used points to stay for free at the new W Hotel, one of the nicest W hotels I’ve ever stayed at, but that’s a different story).
+After check-in, I dropped my bag and headed to the nearby street market, ordering sorely missed pork noodle soup and Thai lemon tea.
+(Tip: if you’re looking for a market in Thailand, find an office area.
 Where there are hungry office workers, there is great street food.)